cyclecomputing/condor-agent/README.md

 ## Options

 There are no command line options at present for this tool.
 All configuration and control of CondorAgent is done via HTCondor configuration settings.
-Please see the section *CONDOR CONFIGURATION* for more information on installing and configuring CondorAgent.
+Please see the section *HTCONDOR CONFIGURATION* for more information on installing and configuring CondorAgent.

 ## HTCondor Configuration